4 Bills on population control in Lok Sabha today; check how many children your MP has

 Suman’s bill even mentions the need to “revitalize efforts towards promoting the small family norms of up to two children per eligible couple.”

-For the below data visualisation, click on the bubbles to zoom in and use the arrow that appears on the right top corner to zoom out.
+For the below data visualisation, click/tap on the bubbles to zoom in and use the arrow that appears on the right top corner to zoom out.

 Use the below search bar to find your member of Parliament by name, constituency, party and state.